mayeranalytics/cyusbserial/README.md

         return (libVer, fwVer, sig)
 ```

+### Device configuration

+By default the CY7C6521x chips are configured as UART devices.
+If you want to use the SPI/I<sup>2</sup>C/SPI/JTAG/PHDC interfaces, or configure the GPIO pins, you have to reconfigure the chip.
+The safe way to do this is to use Cypress [configuration utility]() (Windows only).
+It is part of the [USB-Serial SDK for Windows](http://www.cypress.com/documentation/software-and-drivers/usb-serial-software-development-kit).

+The unsafe way to do this (Linux and Mac) is to use the `readConfigFlash` and `progConfigFlash` functions in `System.Cypress.Safe.USBSerial.Extras`.
+These two functions are not part of the original API, instead they are reverse-engineered.
+These functions are **absolutely not guaranteed to work**, in particular if Cypress does any firmware updates.
+Be careful with these two functions, you may well brick your chip.

 ## About Cypress' USB Bridging Chips

 Cypress has three USB bridging chips: *CY7C65211*, *CY7C65213* and *CY7C65215*.